Abhishekmohite25/Data_Science_Airbnb_New_York/README.md

 # Data_Science_Airbnb_New_York
-This repository contains analysis on Airbnb data set for New York to address some question, and they are
+This repository contains analysis on Airbnb data set for New York to address some question, and they are\

-1 . which Neighborhood Group has most of the listings?
+1 . which Neighborhood Group has most of the listings?<br/>
 2 .
 Where can I find the most expensive and most cheap stay?
 3 .
 Which type of accommodation to prefer?
 4 .
 How the location affects the prices of different types of rooms?